-By Alister Sutton, principal application specialist, and Helmut Burger, senior sales manager, DuPont Nutrition & Health, South Africa
+By Alister Sutton, principal application specialist, and Helmut Burger, senior sales manager, DuPont Nutrition & Biosciences, South Africa

 We investigate an all-in-one solution to regional bakery challenges.